tgolubev/Conjugate_Gradient_with_MPI_and_OpenMP/README.md

-# Parallel Conjugate Gradient algorithm with CUDA (GPU) plus MPI
+# Parallel Conjugate Gradient algorithm with MPI plus OpenMP

-Implementing a parallelized conjugate gradient algorithm using a hybrid of distributed (MPI) and shared (CUDA) memory approach.
+Implementing a parallelized conjugate gradient algorithm using a hybrid of distributed (MPI) and shared (OpenMP) memory approach.